 With all that in mind, I have used these now twelve months to explore my next adventure in life.
 Part of that exploration has been to identify hurting people and see if I might help in some small way.
 As part of this process a book was given to me, The Hole In Our Gospel, by Richard Stearns, President of World Vision, a christian humanitarian organization.
 The phrase “life changing” is so overused.
 However, this book has given me a fresh perspective on wealth, poverty, the rich and the poor.

 The author challenges the reader to go to globalrichlist.com and calculate how rich we each are compared to world economic standards comparing each of us to the approximately 6.7 billion people currently residing on the planet at that time.
 The planet has now exceeded 7.0 billion people.
 As I entered $101,000.00 and hit calculate it was then that I found out that back on December 20, 2010, I was the 39,226,764th richest person in the world.
 Not bad based on 6.7 billion people.

 However, on December 21, 2010, I plunged to the bottom of the global chart, except that I still had wealth beyond comparison in automobiles, furniture, adequate housing, food, and the essentials that a globally rich person needs to be sustained.

 And above all, I had my hope in Christ.

-God has put within each of us an unattainable calling, dream, vision or idea that outside of God we can not accomplish unless we give ourselves to serve Him by serving others.
+God has put within each of us a calling, dream, vision or idea that outside of God we can not accomplish unless we give ourselves to serve Him by serving others.

 Both the rich and the poor have needs that only God can meet.
 Neither wealth nor poverty makes one holy, as it is purity of heart that draws men and women to serve as Christ served.